munamadan/postper/examples/QUICKSTART.md

 # POSTPER Quick Start Guide

-Welcome to POSTPER!
-This guide will get you up and running in 5 minutes.
+Welcome to POSTPER.
+This guide will get you up and running in five minutes.

-## 📝 Step 1: Create Your First Request
+## Step 1: Create Your First Request

 1. Create a new file: `test.http`
 2. Add a simple request: